Grantham rail accident: Crew qualifications

 Although the Board of Trade inquiry did not broach the subject, and von Donop accepted evidence from Talbot's superiors that he was "thoroughly competent to carry out [his] respective duties", other bodies stated concerns at letting unexperienced men act as firemen on express trains.
-Evidence submitted at the inquiry showed that Talbot, who had been with the GNR for five years, was nearing the end of his apprenticeship and for the 12 months before the accident (since August 1905) had been seconded to the railway's operating department to work on the flootplate of the GNR's trains in service.
+Evidence submitted at the inquiry showed that Talbot, who had been with the GNR for five years, was nearing the end of his apprenticeship and for the 12 months before the accident (since August 1905) had been seconded to the railway's operating department to work on the footplate of the GNR's trains in service.
 These had included times travelling alongside a regular crew and acting as an inspector to record information about the running performance of the engines, a period spent examining brakes at York and times working as fireman on a variety of goods and passenger trains- a common practice on the GNR for engineering apprentices in order for them to gain practical experience of locomotive operations.
 Talbot had been officially 'passed' as a fireman by the GNR but was not yet officially rated as a driver.
 In over a year of work with the operation department Talbot had worked 119 days as a fireman and 50 days on the flootplate as an inspector.